 Devices using the UIQ 3 operating system, such as Sony Ericsson P990 and Motorola RIZR Z8, were pre-installed with this version and were included in the price of the phone.

-One of the main features of this version is its ability to dynamically change the format of web pages to fit the screen of the mobile device better.
+One of the main features of this version is its ability to dynamically adjust the format of web pages to better fit the screen of the mobile device.

 In addition, the user can use the page zoom feature.
 However, like previous versions of Opera for personal computers, Mobile’s user interface is challenging to use or customize.